GeorgeKarakyklas/ESPN-Boxscores/README.md

 Container will:
 - Create Oralce and Endpoint if none exists in Zap Registry.
 - Push information such as description and and query list to ipfs which will be displayed on zap admin site.
-- Listen to query with format of ???.
+- Listen to query with format of `["League", "Date(YYYYMMDD)", "Away Team", "Home Team", "Valid Team or Team Leader Stitistic (Optional)"]`
-    + Example: ???
+    + Example: `["mens-college-basketball", "20140407", "Kentucky Wildcats", "UConn Huskies"]`
-- Respond with the final boxscore of a game.
+- Responds with the final boxscore of a game or a comparison of the teams/team leaders within a specified stat category.